DennisSchulmeister/MiniClavier/puredata/README.md

 The root directory consists of the following files:

- * `main.pd`: Main file with user interface
+ * `main.pd`:  All-in-one synthesizer with UI and preset management (wraps `main1.pd`)
- * `_main.pd`: The actual synthesizer without the user interface
+ * `main1.pd`: The synthesizer with preset managenet but no UI (wraps `main2.pd`)
+ * `main2.pd`: Just the synthesizer engine without presets and UI (e.g. for embedding)

 The first is meant to be used stand-alone with Pure Data.
 Simply open this patch and connect a MIDI keyboard that sends on MIDI channel 1 to play the synthesizer.
+If the UI is too heavy on the CPU, you can try `main1.pd` instead and load one of the available presets.

-The latter implements the actual synthesizer.
+`main2.pd` implements the actual synthesizer.
 It is split from the user interface to be embedded into host applications that provide their own user interface.
 Communication between user interface and synthesizer is happening via well-known send/receive objects, except for the MIDI messages,